RandyRDavila/GraphCalc/paper.md

 The authors gratefully acknowledge David Amos and Boris Brimkov for their foundational support during the development of `GraphCalc`.
 David Amos provided early technical insight and design feedback that shaped the architecture of the package, while Boris Brimkov contributed valuable mathematical guidance in selecting and implementing key graph invariants.

-We also thank the many individuals who provided detailed comments on the manuscript and codebase during the revision process.
+We also thank the referees who provided detailed comments on the manuscript and codebase during the revision process.
 Their feedback significantly improved the quality, clarity, and functionality of both the `GraphCalc` library and this paper.

 ## References